Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-release-notes.md

 **Android Identity 1.2.0**

 - Added support for the optional `AdobeCallbackWithError` available in Android Core 1.5.0 on the following APIs: `appendVisitorInfoForURL`, `getUrlVariables`, `getIdentifiers`, `getExperienceCloudId`.
-When the AdobeCallbackWithError is used, a default 500ms timeout will be enforced when retrieving the Mobile SDK values; an AdobeError will be returned if the operation timed out or it was not successful.
+When the AdobeCallbackWithError is used, a default 500ms timeout is enforced when retrieving the Mobile SDK values; an AdobeError is returned if the operation times out or is not successful.

 Released with sdk-core version 1.5.0.